-If you are going to embed the image in a markdown document, use output.mode='inline' above.
+If you are going to embed the plot in a markdown document, use output.mode='inline' above.

-Network evolution animations
+7.2 Network evolution animations in ndtv

-Animated visualizations are a good way to show the evolution of a small or medium size network over time.
-At present, ndtv is the best R package for that - especially since recently it added D3 visualizations to its capabilities.
+Animations are a good way to show the evolution of small to medium size networks over time.
+At present, ndtv is the best R package for that - especially since it now has D3 capabilities and allows easy export for the Web.

 In order to work with the network animations in ndtv, we need to understand Statnet's dynamic network format, implemented in the networkDynamic package.
+The format can be used to represent longitudinal structures, both discrete (if you have multiple snapshots of your network at different time points) and continuous (if you have timestamps indicating when edges and/or nodes appear and disappear from the network).
+The examples below will only scratch the surface of temporal networks in Statnet - for a deeper dive, check out Skye Bender-deMoll's Temporal network tools tutorial and the networkDynamic package vignette.

-Let's look at one of the example data sets included in the package:
+Let's look at one example dataset included in the package, containing simulation data based on a network of business connections among Renaissance Florentine families:

-'''

-data(short.stergm.sim)

-short.stergm.sim

-head(as.data.frame(short.stergm.sim))
+data(short.stergm.sim) short.stergm.sim head(as.data.frame(short.stergm.sim))

-'''

-'''

-onset terminus tail head onset.censored
+onset terminus tail head onset censor ed

-##

-5

-1

-0

-1

-3

-FALSE

-2

-10

-20

-3

-5

-FALSE

-3

-0

-25

-3

-6

-FALSE

-0

-1

-3

-9

-FALSE

-4

-2

-25

-3

-9

-FALSE

-5

-'''
+0 1 3 5 0112000 FAL

+2 10 20 3 5 FAL SE

+3 0 25 3 6 FAL SE

+4 0 1 3 9 FAL SE

+5 2 25 3 9 FAL SE

-6 0 4 3 11 FALSE
+6 0 4 3 11 FAL SE

-terminus.cens sored dura tion edge.i d
+termin nus.censor ed du uratio on edge e.id

+1 FAL SE 1 1

-1] FALSE 1 1
+2 FAL SE 1 LO 1

-2] FALSE 10 1

-3] FALSE 25 2
+3 FALSE 2 25 2

-4] FALSE 1 3
+4 FALSE 1 3

-5] FALSE 23 3
+5 FAL .SE 2 23 3

-6] FALSE 4 4
+6 FAL SE 4 4

-What we see here is an edge list.
-Each edge goes from the node with ID in the tail column to node with ID in the head column.
-The edge exists from time point onset to time point terminus.
+What we see here is a temporal edge list.
+An edge goes from a node with ID in the tail column to a node with ID in the head column.
+Edges exist from time point onset to time point terminus.
+As you can see in our example, there may be multiple periods (activity spells) where an edge is present.
+Each of those periods is recorded on a separate row in the data frame above.

 The idea of onset and terminus censoring refers to start and end points enforced by the beginning and end of network observation rather than by actual tie formation/dissolution.

-We can simply plot the network disregarding its time component (combining all nodes & edges that were ever present):
+We can simply plot the network disregarding its time component (combining all nodes and edges that were ever present):